stephen-ics/haskell/README.md

 ## Data types
  - 'data' is a keyword used to define an algebraic data type (sum types and product types)
+ - The identifier/name for said data type must begin with a capital letter
  - '|' Define sum types, an algebraic data type that consists of multiple options of type constructors
- - Product types define multiple fields into the same type, like a struct
+ - Product types define multiple fields into the same type, like a struct and are defined with a space in between two data types
  - Records are a special product type that generate a special set of functions known as selectors which extract values of a specific field from the Records
 ```haskell
     data Sum = A int | B Bool --the sum data type with two type constructors
     data Prod = Prod Int Bool --the prod data type with two types, Int and Bool, Prod is the name of the data type
 ```
+- The left side defines the names and arguments of the data type whilst the right side defines its constructors
 - Sums and products can be combined
 ```haskell
     data T1 = A Int Int | B Bool Bool